top of page

 The Difference between a Counsellor and a Helper

-A counselling cession and a helping session are two different settings.
+A counselling session and a helping session are two different settings.
 What makes the difference?
 Why is it important to know as you begin your journey in learning counselling skills?

 The Counsellor

 You probably understand who a counsellor is and even worked with one in the past.
-A counsellor is someone who has achieved several years of training.
-They will also be a member of a professional body, such as the British Association of Psychotherapy and Counselling (BACP), the National Counselling Society (NCS), or the UK Council for Psychotherapy (UKCP).
+In a rather clumsy nutshell, a counsellor is someone who has achieved several years of training.
+They will also be a member of a professional body, such as the British Association of Psychotherapy and Counselling (BACP), the National Counselling & Psychotherapy Society (NCPS), or the UK Council for Psychotherapy (UKCP).
 As a member of one of these organisations, a counsellor is agreeing to abide but the rules, principles, and values set by the organisation.
 Often these are referred to as a code of ethics or ethical framework.

 Managers, office workers, employers, can all use these skills to better enable learning and listening